FlaxEngine/FlaxDocs/manual/scripting/cpp/common-types.md

 For ANSI and UTF-8 strings use `StringAnsi` that holds characters in `char` format (1 byte per-char).

+To learn more about string formatting see [this documentation](string-formatting.md).

 ## StringView

 `StringView` holds information about a text, except it's not allocated inside it (unlike `String` does) but just provided as a view to a characters sequence with it's length.
 It doesn't have to be null-terminated.
 It's used in various Engine APIs and gets implicitly created from String or constant strings.